TugboatQA/docs/content/lighthouse/configure-lighthouse.md

 right in the Tugboat Dashboard.
 For more info about what you'll see, check out:
 [View Lighthouse Reports](../view-lighthouse-reports/).

-{{% notice tier %}} This feature is available for all [paid Tugboat pricing tiers](https://www.tugboat.qa/pricing).
-If you'd like to run Lighthouse audits against your Tugboat Previews, but you're on the Free plan, you'll need to upgrade your project to a paying tier.{{% /notice %}}
+{{% notice tier %}} This feature is available for [Tugboat Enterprise plans](https://www.tugboat.qa/enterprise).
+If you'd like to run Lighthouse audits against your Tugboat Previews, but you're on a different tier, you'll need to upgrade your project to Enterprise.{{% /notice %}}

 If you want to trigger Lighthouse audits for specific URLs, but turn visual diffs off for those urls, see:
 [Turn off visual diffs](/visual-diffs/configure-visual-diffs/#turn-off-visual-diffs).